 - Employment details

 As a lot of this data could help to identify you, it is protected by the GDPR.
 You can imagine what harm would be caused if it were to be exposed in a data leak.
-For example, it could cause distress or anxiety because your financial situation became public.
+For example, it could cause data breach distress or anxiety because your financial situation became public.
 Furthermore, it could be used in identity theft crimes by criminals.

-In addition to trying to keep your data from getting into the wrong hands, loan providers are not allowed to share it without a lawful basis either.
+In addition to trying to keep your data from getting into the wrong hands, loan providers are not allowed to share it without a lawful basis.
 That means it can’t be sold to marketing companies or other organisations without your prior consent.
 If it is, you may have the right to seek compensation.

 What Is A Financial Data Breach Claim Against A Loan Provider?